 Of course, looking at these lists reminds me that the biggest difference between the two is likely to be cost.
 But since we’re talking about our dream home here, I’m going to make the assumption that cost isn’t an issue.
-And if that factor is eliminated, it feels like building a new, energy efficient home with sustainable materials is probably going to be greenest long-term choice.
+And if that factor is eliminated, it feels like building a new, energy-efficient home with sustainable materials is probably going to be the greenest long-term choice.

 But there is a third option: “Build” a green, pre-fab home.

 The dream home my husband and I have on our vision board is actually a modern, pre-fab home from a company that builds sustainability into their business model.
 So instead of having to make decisions about every part of the building process, you can simply choose a model that meets your needs and have a home built in a fraction of the time.